Tom-Dee/Tom-Dee.github.io/_pages/about.md

 ### Recent News

+August 26, 2022 — I spoke with members of the [Society for Developmental and Behavioral Pediatrics](https://sdbp.org/) about our [research on Ethnic Studies in San Francisco Unified School District](https://news.stanford.edu/2021/09/06/research-finds-sustained-impact-ethnic-studies-class/) and the [African American Male Acheivement program in the Oakland Unified School District](https://ed.stanford.edu/news/access-black-male-achievement-program-lowered-student-dropout-rates-stanford-led-study-finds).

 July 24, 2022 — I'm discussing [public-school enrollment loss](https://news.stanford.edu/2021/08/09/school-reopening-decisions-influenced-enrollment-drop/) during the COVID-19 pandemic on a panel at the [Education Writers Association 75th National Seminar](https://www.ewa.org/agenda/agenda-ewa-75th-national-seminar).
 Our research study on how school-reopening policies influenced these enrollment declines is available [here](/files/w29156.pdf).

 July 9, 2022 — [Our op-ed](https://www.wsj.com/articles/how-to-get-cops-out-of-the-mental-health-business-community-response-initiative-police-nonviolent-denver-social-workers-11657297784) on the early but compelling promise of "community response" initiatives to help people in behavioral-health crises is out at the _Wall Street Journal_.